d12frosted/elpa-mirror/melpa/pg-readme.txt

 ------------

 (with-pg-connection con (dbname user [password host port]) &body body)
-    A macro which opens a connection to database DBNAME, executes the BODY forms then disconnects.
+    A macro which opens a connection to database DBNAME over a TCP socket, executes the BODY forms then disconnects.
 See function `pg-connect' for details of the connection arguments.

+(with-pg-connection-local con (path dbname user [password]) &body body)
+    A macro which opens a connection to database DBNAME over a local Unix socket at PATH, executes the BODY forms then disconnects.
+See function `pg-connect-local' for details of the connection arguments.

 (with-pg-transaction con &body body)
     A macro which executes the BODY forms wrapped in an SQL transaction.
     CON is a connection to the database.
 If an error occurs during the execution of the forms, a ROLLBACK instruction is executed.

-(pg-connect dbname user [password host port]) -> connection
+(pg-connect dbname user [password host port tls]) -> connection
     Connect to the database DBNAME on HOST (defaults to localhost) at PORT (defaults to 5432) via TCP/IP and log in as USER.
+PASSWORD is used for authentication with the backend (defaults to the empty string).
+If TLS is non-NIL, attempt to upgrade the connection to TLS.
+Set the output date type to 'ISO', and initialize our type parser tables.

+(pg-connect-local path dbname user [password]) -> connection
-PASSWORD is used for authentication with the backend.
+    Connect to the database DBNAME over local Unix socket at PATH and log in as USER.
+PASSWORD is used for authentication with the backend (defaults to the empty string).
 Set the output date type to 'ISO', and initialize our type parser tables.

 (pg-exec connection &rest sql) -> pgresult
     Concatenate the SQL strings and send to the backend.
 Retrieve